muratk5n/thirdwave/en/README.md

 ---

-Alfred Nobel never wanted an econ prize, his relatives say [kill it](2018/05/faux-nobel.md) today.
-Rabid speculators like Sholes won it before, 1997, a year before his hedge fund would crash using his "Nobel level" techniques, causing bunch of collateral damage around it.

----

-Much remains to do in econ.
-Until some natural sciences level stuff is achieved, the Nobel Prize for econ needs to be canceled.

----

-Real potential GDP, in FRED `GDPPOT` is being tracked / calculated?
-Very cool..
-For ppl who like to play with such variables there is a wealth of data out there.

----

 Trump himself often talked about low rates.
 He is a supply-sider basically.
 As a businessman he likes cheap money, plus an obscene demand for real-estate wouldn't hurt either, an indirect side-effect of ultra low